brevzin/cpp_proposals/2996_reflection/reflection.md

 [1]{.pnum} Each function, and each instantiation of each function template, specified in this header is a designated addressable function ([namespace.std]).

-[2]{.pnum} Values of type `std::meta::info` may represent implementation-defined constructs not otherwise specified by this document ([basic.fundamental]{.sref}).
-The behavior of any function specified by this section is implementation-defined when a reflection representing such a construct is provided as an argument.
+[2]{.pnum} The behavior of any function specified by this section is implementation-defined when a reflection of a construct not otherwise specified by this document is provided as an argument.

+[Values of type `std::meta::info` may represent implementation-defined constructs ([basic.fundamental]{.sref}).]{.note}
 :::
 :::